rogueliver/VouchForMe/README.md

-A Bukkit/Spigot plugin that allows players to vouch for and devouch other players with configurable cooldowns and MiniMessage formatting support.
+A Paper plugin that allows players to vouch for and devouch other players.